 Have you experienced any drawbacks as a woman scientist?

 I have been really lucky in that in my particular field, Comparative Physiology, there’s a couple of strong women, but all of the sort of “silverback” guys are very, very supportive.
 Of the post-docs and PhDs coming through it’s almost 50/50 by gender, or even skewing higher on the female side.
 I have friends who have self-selected out of this stage of research (PhD, post-doc, new faculty) because of the workload.
 It’s not worth it to them, but I feel like the field as a whole is starting to get that.
 There are more researchers, male and female, that are starting to step back and say the 80-hour work week is untenable, no one needs to to do that.

 Dr. Kim Huguenard, Assistant Professor of Civil Engineering

 There are actually a couple of things that brought me to UMaine.
 The first one is the research affiliate with the project that hired me.
 I am part of SEANET, the EPSCoR grant, and I was hired as engineering expertise to look at the role of climate change in aquaculture.
 I was excited because it is in a more applied direction than what I had been doing previously.
 Also, of all the places I interviewed, I got the warmest feeling from the engineering department here.
 I feel really lucky that I am part of a supportive department – that was the deciding factor.

-Dr. Cindy Isenhour, Assistant Professor of Anthropology
+Dr. Cindy Isenhour, Associate Professor of Anthropology